RyanJeon/Lang/README.md

 # RyanLang

 ##### Warning: RyanLang is in a very crude stage.
 Also I am also accepting a good name for this language.
+As the language is in a development stage, keywords will be added as the language becomes more useful!

 # Info